NIEHS/ICE_IVIVEpipeline/README.md

 # Input files
-	ChemicalData_rnotebook.txt: example data file of the chemical property data needed to run the workflow invitroData_xc.txt: example data file of the in vitro assay data needed to run the workflow.
+	ChemicalData_Rnotebookv3.2.txt: example data file of the chemical property data needed to run the workflow InvitroData_Rnotebookv3.2.txt: example data file of the in vitro assay data needed to run the workflow.
 Note that the first column must be a CASRN and the following columns assay response values in units matching those that the plasma concentration of chemical are in

 # Code files
 	steadyState.R: the 1 compartment tk model that calculates a steady state plasma concentration of a given chemical